avisiedo/avisiedo.github.io/content/stopping-systemd-on-k8s.md

-Title: Stopping systemd workloads in k8s
+Title: Stopping systemd workloads in Openshift
 Date: 2021-11-28 12:00
 Category: kubernetes

 # Overview

-Are you using systemd workloads? then this article sure will catch your attention.
-Into this article we are going to see how the workloads based on systemd could be stopped gracefully.
+Are you using systemd workloads? then this article could be of your interest.
+Along this article we are going to see how the workloads based on systemd could be stopped gracefully on kubernetes.

-To show what we want to transmit into this article, we are going to do some hands on by using a simple systemd workload which run an nginx service; we will see the differences between using the workload in a container and using the workload in kubernetes.
-Finally we will see how to overcome the situation in kubernetes by using container lifecycle hook handlers.
+To show what we want to transmit into this article, we are going to do a hands-on activities by using a simple systemd workload which run an nginx service; we will see the differences between using the workload in a container and using the workload in kubernetes.
+Finally we will see how to overcome the situation in kubernetes by using container lifecycle hooks.

-We are going to use `podman` and `openshift` for this article, but `docker` and `kubernetes` should works too.
+We are going to use `podman` and `openshift` for this article.

 **Prerequisites**